JESUS CHRIST AND THE EARLY CHRISTIAN CHURCH

 The point of origin of the Christian faith is Jesus Christ.

-This page reviews the handing on of the Christian faith from Jesus and the Apostles through the celebration of the Memorial of the Last Supper and the formation of the New Testament within the Tradition of the early Christian Church.
+This page reviews the transmission of the Christian faith from Jesus Christ and the Apostles through the Traditions of the early Christian Church to the formation of the Canon of the New Testament of the Bible.

 God has revealed himself to man through Divine Revelation, by sending us his beloved Son, our Lord Jesus Christ, and the Holy Spirit.
 God chose to reveal himself to us so that we may become partakers of his divine nature (2 Peter 1:4).
 God first made himself known by creating our first parents, Adam and Eve, in his image and likeness (Genesis 1:26-28).
 Following the Fall of Adam and Eve through original sin, God's promise of Redemption gave them the hope of salvation (Genesis 3:15).
 In preparing for the redemption of the human race, God made covenants with Noah, Abraham, Moses and the people and prophets of Israel.
 Salvation history is fulfilled through the Incarnation of Jesus Christ, the Son of God.

 Our appropriate personal response in our relationship with Christ Jesus is what St. Paul calls "the obedience of faith" (Romans 1:5, 16:26)!